soomin-jeong/stock-price-crawler/README.md

 Inside the crawled_data folder, the crawled data is stored and saved to the git repository.
 Inside the crawler_by_asset folder, the initiation python file is stored as well as the different stocks with the page and ouput currency.
-Inside the crawler_drivers forlder, an instance of chrome and firefox (gecko) driver are stored so you don't need to download them
+Inside the crawler_drivers forlder, an instance of chrome and firefox (gecko) driver are stored so you don't need to download them.

+# Functionality about web scraping has been addressed in:

+├── crawler_by_asset
+│   ├── __init__.py
+│   ├── cash.py
+│   ├── corporate_bonds.py
+│   ├── crawler.py
+│   ├── global_stocks.py
+│   ├── gold.py
+│   └── soverign_bond.py
+├── crawler_drivers
+│   ├── chromedriver
+│   └── geckodriver

 # Task 2 (Data Generation)